 The lovely feedback we’ve received about the book since has made it all worthwhile and the wonderful opportunities we’ve had to share it with others an added bonus.
 It’s been a heart-warming and enriching experience for us both.

-So much so that we recently decided to commemorate Animals in War by placing a blanket of purple poppies on the Songster armature in Queen’s Park on Remembrance Sunday.
+So much so that we decided to commemorate Animals in War by placing a blanket of purple poppies on the Songster armature in Queen’s Park on Remembrance Sunday.
 We asked on social media for people to send us home-made purple poppies and the response has been fantastic.

 But even without all that I was a winner simply by the act of writing it.
 It helped enormously to get me back on track.
 And I’m pretty certain my old dad would’ve been proud.